Hủ Tiếu Nam Vang Recipe

 • Tongs: Help you transfer the ingredients in and out of the pot.

-• Wooden spoon/Ladle/Slotted spoon: For spooning the broth and handling the ingredients in general.
+• Wooden spoon, ladle, and slotted spoon: For spooning the broth and handling the ingredients in general.

-• Knives: You should use 2 knives, one for cutting raw ingredients and the other for cutting cooked ones, to ensure food safety.
+• Knives: You should use two knives, one for cutting raw ingredients and the other for cutting cooked ones, to ensure food safety.

 • Chopping boards: Likewise, it’s more hygienic to have 2 chopping boards.